You may wish to see an introductory page to this section first.

 Seven necropolises have been identified at Lyon.
 Ten mausoleums were discovered in 1885 along the road built by Agrippa to link Lyon with Saintes.
 Five of them were reconstructed in a square near their original location.
 They have the aspect of a small temple and are similar to brickwork tombs near Rome, but they were faced with a fine local limestone.

 One of the mausoleums retains a dedicatory inscription which shows the level of social mobility in the Roman Empire; Turpion was a freedman who managed to become one of the Seviri Augustales, a college of six magistrates (sex viri) who were chosen among the wealthiest freedmen of the town and who were in charge of the organization and financing of ceremonies in honour of the emperors.
 The mausoleum was erected by five slaves whom Turpion had freed.
-While a slave working in a rural location had few chances to escape from a life of misery and hard labour, a slave working in town had more opportunities to become the trusted assistant of his master and to be eventually freed (you may wish to see some inscriptions at Formia with information on the careers of some freedmen).
+While a slave working in a rural location had few chances to escape from a life of misery and hard labour, a slave working in town had more opportunities to become the trusted assistant of his master and to be eventually freed (you may wish to see some inscriptions at Formia with information on the careers of some freedmen and the funerary monument of a sevir in Germany).

 A fountain bearing the name of Emperor Claudius was discovered in 1983 and it was reconstructed in a nearby modern garden.